SakiyaDev/.github/profile/README.md

 *More to come!*

 ### Contact
-If you need support any anything we have made, or would just like to chat, please join us over on [Discord](https://discord.gg/akaribot)
+If you need support, or would just like to chat, please join us over on [Discord](https://discord.gg/akaribot)

 ![Img](https://i.imgur.com/6O3pJIm.gif)